olmaad/SoRPGMine/README.md

 # SoRPGMine

 # This is a BETA build.
 It will be updated and improved until it reaches a normal, acceptable and comfortable level of play.
+On releases page, for now, are NOT STABLE BUILDS.
+Pls keep it in mind when you download this.

 The purpose of this build is stability, balance and comfort of the game.
 Important components of this are **FPS and TPS**.
 The first goal was successfully achieved, there were and WILL be problems with the second, so this will be solved for a long time.